jenagansivakumar/full-stack-ai-cms/README.md

 ## docker-setup
-This project is fully Dockerized with both frontend and backend components.
+This project is fully Dockerised with both frontend and backend components.
 Follow these steps to get started.

 1. Ensure Docker is running.
 2. From the ai-enhanced_content_workflow_manager_backend folder, run the following: